plemeri/InSPyReNet/README.md

 ## 3. Train & Evaluate
   + You can train with `python run/Train.py --config configs/InSPyReNet_SwinB.yaml --verbose`
   + You can generate prediction for test dataset with `python run/Test.py --config configs/InSPyReNet_SwinB.yaml --verbose`
-  + You can evaluate generated prediction with `python run/Eval.py --config configs/InSPyReNet_SwinB.yaml --verbose`
+  + You can evaluate generated prediction with `python run/Eval.py --config configs/InSPyReNet_SwinB.yaml --verbose`.
+The results will be saved in `results/results_[DATASET].csv`.
   + You can also use `python Expr.py --config configs/InSPyReNet_SwinB.yaml --verbose` to train, generate prediction and evaluation in single command

   + (optional) Download our best result checkpoints and pre-computed saliency maps from following [URL](https://drive.google.com/file/d/1iD4ekldcivjMJ3gcenW3_kit7TCTMg_S/view?usp=sharing).
 Locate pth files following above file location.
 If you use `install.sh`, then you don't need to download them manually.